 It’s time to get our first round of surf camp underway!
 We’ll spend 2 days learning the basics, so that we can feel comfortable in the water.
 Can you consider yourself to truly understand the culture of Hawaii if you don’t get on a board and walk the walk?
 Or more aptly, surf the surf?
 We’ll learn to laugh at ourselves as we no-doubt tumble into the turquoise waters and we’ll learn to trust ourselves as we slowly develop the skills and strengths needed to master this graceful art.

-Our afternoons here will see us snorkelling with fishes, walking local tracks to secluded beach spots, and making the most of the chilled out sunshine vibe that this Western Hawaii town has to offer.
+Our afternoons here will see us snorkeling with fishes, walking local tracks to secluded beach spots, and making the most of the chilled out sunshine vibe that this Western Hawaii town has to offer.

 We’ll take a hike to Hawai’i Island’s famous Green Sand Beach and spend days looking for turtles during the day and stargazing at night.

-We’ve got 4 nights at Wood Valley Farm, which is a ranch famous for its home grown, handpicked Mamaki tea, this place is expansive and impressive!
+We’ve got 4 nights at a ranch once we’re full, which is famous for its home grown, handpicked Mamaki tea.
+This place is expansive and impressive!
 While we’re here we’ll be getting our hands a little dirty picking and harvesting the farms vegetables and tea leaves, and learning all about the process that creates the popular herbal beverage sold around the world and on the local shelves.
 The owner is an ex professional chef too, so we’ll be well fed!
 And camping under the endless starry skies of Hawaii never gets old.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.